It was more of the same in European soccer this weekend.

 Messi and company started off 2013 the same way they ended it with goals and a 4-0 triumph, this time over Espanyol.

-Expected to win the FIFA player of the year for the fourth consecutive time on Monday (Fox Soccer, 12:30 p.m.
-ET), Messi put an exclamation point on Barca's win, converting a penalty kick for the home team's final goal.
+Before winning the FIFA player of the year for the fourth consecutive time on Monday , Messi put an exclamation point on Barca's win, converting a penalty kick for the home team's final goal.
 Messi, who has scored in eight successive matches, leads the league with 27 goals and has 36 overall.

 Barca (17-0-1, 52 points) extended its lead to 11 points over Atletico Madrid (13-3-2, 41), which settled for a 1-1 road draw vs. Mallorca on Kevin Garcia's equalizer three minutes from time.